Open Content Program

 - Marks None

 - Provenance Madrazo Collection, Madrid [see note 1].
 Probably Baron Karl Kuffner de Dioszegh (1867-1924), Castle Dioszegh, Dioszegh, Czechoslovakia; by descent to his son Baron Raoul de Kuffner de Dioszegh (d.
-1961), presumably removed from Castle Dioszegh between 1930-1938 and brought to New York [see note 2]; with Paul Drey Gallery, New York [see note 3]; purchased by Samuel H. Kress, New York (1863-1955), 1948; on loan to the Birmingham Museum of Art, 1959; gift of the Kress Foundation to the Birmingham Museum of Art, 1961
+1961), probably removed from Castle Dioszegh between 1930-1938 and brought to New York [see note 2].
+With Paul Drey Gallery, New York [see note 3]; purchased by Samuel H. Kress, New York (1863-1955), 1948; on loan to the Birmingham Museum of Art, Alabama, 1959; gift of the Kress Foundation to the Birmingham Museum of Art, Alabama,1961

-1. Provenance information from Suida, William E. Birmingham Museum of Art: The Samuel H. Kress Collection (Birmingham, AL: Birmingham Museum of Art, 19590, 31.
-This owner may be one of the Madrazo family of Spanish artists, critics and museum directors.
-See entries on several family members in Turner, Jane, ed.
-The Dictionary of Art (New York: Grove Dictionaries, 1996), vol. 20, 57-60.
+1. William E. Suida, Birmingham Museum of Art: The Samuel H. Kress Collection (Birmingham: Birmingham Museum of Art, 1959), p.
+31. This owner may be one of the Madrazo family of Spanish artists, critics, and museum directors.
+See entries on several family members in Jane Turner, ed., The Dictionary of Art (New York: Grove Dictionaries, 1996), 20: p.
+57-60.

 2. This painting was probably originally purchased by Raoul Kuffner’s father, Baron Karl Kuffner.
 The removal of the painting collection from Dioszegh Castle between 1930-1938 is mentioned in the “Prefatory Note” to the Parke-Bernet Galleries sales catalogue of Dutch and Flemish Old Masters and Italian Renaissance Paintings from the Dioszegh Collection held in New York, November 18, 1949.

-3. Eisler, Colin.
-Paintings from the Samuel H. Kress Collection.
-European Schools Excluding Italian (Oxford: Phaidon Press, 1977), 158.
+3. Colin Eisler, Paintings from the Samuel H. Kress Collection.
+European Schools Excluding Italian (Oxford: Phaidon Press, 1977), p.
+158.